TankerHQ/quickstart-examples/client/web/tutorial/README.md

 Note 2: Of course, in a more realistic application, users should not have to copy/paste a unlock key themselves.
 Tanker staff is working on implementing two different ways to implement the feature properly:

 * First way is to use a "passphrase" (a set of 6 to 10 words) that the user can either safely note somewhere, or store in a dedicated device for instance.
 * Or, store the encrypted unlock key on the Tanker servers.
-The user will then have to use some form of 2-Factor authentication to retrieve its unlock key.
+The user will then have to use some form of 2-Factor authentication to retrieve their unlock key.

 ## Conclusion

 Congrats!
-You now have an example of a web application using end-to-end encryption, which implements secure sharing of resource.
+You now have an example of a web application using end-to-end encryption, which implements secure sharing of notes.

-You even have the guarantee of no data loss (providing that users do not loose their unlock key)!